Android TV: Google TV interface

-A modified Android TV OS user interface, branded "Google TV", was introduced on the new Chromecast that was released on September 30, 2020, coinciding with the rebranding of the Google Play Movies & TV mobile app to 'Google TV'.
+On September 30th, 2020, a new Android TV OS user interface, branded "Google TV", was introduced on a new Chromecast, coinciding with the rebranding of the Google Play Movies & TV mobile app to 'Google TV'.

 Google TV as well as the new Android TV interface is integrated with the Google TV service.
 The default ordering of content titles, apps, services including recommendations, watchlist or purchased titles appearing on Google TV is set by Google based on app popularity, installed apps, user saved services, and contractual agreements with Google's partners.
 The Shop tab on Android TV allows a user to explore and buy or rent video titles distributed under Google TV service.

 Starting with some set-top boxes, dongles, and smart TVs launched in 2021, Google TV replaced the Android TV interface on all new retail devices by the end of 2022.
 Devices launched with Android TV interface haven't been updated to Google TV but received a home screen redesign called the "Discover UI" with similar appearance to Google TV in February 2021.
 By the first week of September 2023, it was rolled out to more countries.

 Google TV organizes live as well as on demand content titles from various services and installed apps into genres and topics including titles trending on Google Search.
 It was announced as "a new entertainment experience designed to help easily browse and discover what to watch".
 It features sponsored content and also offers an apps-only mode.